 Issues in Probate law are widespread and can be cumbersome.
 That is why hiring a Probate Attorney is an important decision in planning and dealing with common Probate problems.
-Some of the more common issues in Probate law include whether or not a person has died intestate.
-Dying intestate creates a number of issues for those who have survived the deceased.
+Some of the more common issues in Probate law include whether a person has died intestate.
+Dying intestate creates several issues for those who have survived the deceased.
 If someone has died intestate, it means that they have died without a will.

 Bret Jones, P.A.
 Can Help You

 At Bret Jones, P.A., we understand that many things in life are not “cut and dry”, and you shouldn’t feel hesitant to discuss your concerns with one of our probate attorneys if your loved one has passed away intestate.
 If your loved one passed away without a will, then Probate proceedings may take longer than if they had a will.
-With the assistance of one of our Probate Attorneys at Bret Jones, P.A., we can provide the essential resource you need in order to lighten the burden that comes with the sorting out a loved one’s property as well as other financial and legal matters that the processentails.
+With the assistance of a licensed Florida Probate Attorney at Bret Jones, P.A., we can provide the essential resource you need in order to lighten the burden that comes with the sorting out a loved one’s property as well as other financial and legal matters that the process entails.

 The discussion of death, in addition to the life and survival of family members after a loved one has passed, is a very difficult discussion.
 Furthermore, many people do not want to deal with the seeming “non-essentials” when their loved one has passed on.
 For these reasons and more, our attorneys ensure that they possess a dignified and thorough approach to discussing and handling probate proceedings with you in your time of grief.
-Choose our highly qualified Probate Attorneys at Bret Jones P.A. for all your Probate matters.
+Choose a highly qualified Florida Probate Attorney from the firm of Bret Jones P.A. for all your Probate matters.